top of page

 Late Entry

-A player may enter a game at anytime during the game but must be inserted last in the batting order.
+A player may enter a game at any time during the game but must be inserted last in the batting order.
 All pool players are to be put last in the batting order.

 The Strike Mat

 The strike mat is 19 inches wide by 34.5 inches deep.
 The mat will be placed over home plate, aligned with the front edge.
-A defensive player making a play at home plate will be allowed to complete the force out by touching any portion of the strike mat not just the home plate.
+A defensive player making a play at home plate will be allowed to complete the force out by touching any portion of the strike mat, not just the home plate.

 Pinch Runners

-A team may use an unlimited number of pinch runners, but a player may only pinch run once an inning. provided the ball is put in play (strikeouts do not count).
+A team may use an unlimited number of pinch runners, but a player may only pinch run once an inning, provided the ball is put in play (strikeouts do not count).
 The exception will be if a walk occurs.
-Then a player can run as often as they'd like.
-A pinch runner is defined as a player running for a batter or for another base runner.
+Then a player can run as often as they would like.
+A pinch runner is defined as someone running for a batter or for another base runner.
 A runner is defined as someone running in the event of a walk.
 For a regular walk, the runner will take 1st base and any others on base will advance to the next base if applicable.
 If the walk is intentional, the runner goes to the empty base.
 Pinch runners will be allowed from the back screen for the batter.
-The pinch runner will be positioned behind the batter within arms length of the fence and with the lead foot on a line extending from home plate that runs directly from the pitcher's mound to home plate to the fence.
+The pinch runner will be positioned behind the batter within arm’s length of the fence and with the lead foot on a line extending from home plate that runs directly from the pitcher’s mound to home plate to the fence.
 The pinch runner will not break for first base until the ball has been batted.

-If a pinch runner is on base when his turn to bat comes up he can be replaced by another runner.
+If a pinch runner is on base when his turn to bat comes up, he can be replaced by another runner.

-Home Runs 1 + 1 Rule
+Home Runs – 1 + 1 Rule

 The first team to hit a home run cannot hit another one until the opposing team hits one, then the one up rule applies.
-Either team can hit one to go one up, this continues for the rest of the game.
+Either team can hit one to go one up.
+This continues for the rest of the game.

 Any home run hit in excess of the limit is considered a single, the ball is dead, and any runners advance 1 base.